 Nearest Station: Tottenham Court Road Station (Underground)

-Last Monday I managed to head down to check out Instagram’s latest food trend egg waffle called Bubblewrap waffles in Chinatown.
+Last Monday, I managed to head down to check out Instagram’s latest food trend egg waffles.
+This was called Bubblewrap waffles in Chinatown.
 Although, I thought I reached quite early straight after work.
 There happened to be an insane amount of people waiting to get their hands on these delicious mouth-watering waffles.

-After arriving around 6 o clock straight after work, I had to wait at least just over an hour to get my hands on their popular Matcha Break waffle.
+After arriving around 6 o clock straight after work.
+I was made to wait at least over an hour to get my hands on their popular Matcha Break waffle.

 Was it worth it?

-Yes, it was truly worth visiting, as these waffles were soft and delicious to eat and worth Instagramming to share with others.
-On the other hand, having to wait in the queue for hours I would not like to do that again unless you have company.
-Otherwise, if it’s your first time then it is worth visiting and thinking ahead but going when there are fewer people waiting.
+Yes, it was truly worth visiting.
+As these waffles were soft and delicious to eat and worth Instagramming to share with others.
+On the other hand, having to wait in the queue for hours.
+I wouldn’t want to do that again.
+Unless you have someone with you.
+Although I’m thinking ahead it’s better to go when there are fewer people waiting.

-The waffles, people had a choice to pick from these were either popular choices on demand or customising your very own bubblewrap.
-I opted for their newly launched flavour called ‘Matcha Break‘ Gelato this bubblewrap included Matcha Ice Cream, Classic Kitkat Chocolate and Salted Caramel priced at £6.99.
-As I have started to enjoy any Matcha flavours and I know there is a popular demand in Hong Kong.
+The waffles people had a choice to pick from were either popular choices on demand.
+Otherwise customising your very own bubblewrap.
+I opted for their newly launched flavour called ‘Matcha Break‘.
+Gelato this bubblewrap included Matcha Ice Cream, Classic Kitkat Chocolate and Salted Caramel priced at £6.99.
+These days, I have started to enjoy all the Matcha flavours.
+I know there is a popular demand in Hong Kong too.

-Above menu, were the popular choices to choose from with their price range varying from a few.
-However, the majority of waffles, as shown above, priced at £6.99.
-Unless you customise to your own choices, then the prices vary depending on how many toppings and flavoured ice cream you choose.
+Above the menu, were the popular choices to choose from.
+However, the majority of waffles, as shown above, are priced at £6.99.
+Unless you customise your own choices.
+Then prices vary depending on how many toppings and flavoured ice cream you choose.

 I would definitely recommend checking this place out.
 If I was to go back again, possibly if the queue is not large again.
 I would come back to try out different flavours to the one I originally had.
-As there are in demand and still have been ever since there have moved to a permanent spot in Chinatown.
+As they are in demand and still have been ever since they have moved to a permanent spot in Chinatown.

 What topping would you choose? and leave your thoughts on these trendiest bubblewrap waffles in London.